 Annual Fuel Utilization Efficiency (AFUE) ratings help you to determine the efficiency of the furnace.
 It indicates the amount of energy that your furnace can convert into heat.
 A Higher AFUE rating indicates higher efficiency.
 For instance, if your furnace’s AFUE rating is 80 per cent, it means the unit converts 80 per cent of the gas it uses into heat to warm your house.

 You can easily find a furnace with 95 per cent AFUE, but the unit will be costlier than those with lesser ratings.
 Furnaces with good AFUE will keep your energy bills low.

 3) Find Out What Fuel Your Furnace Uses

 The furnace is categorized into three types depending upon its fuel: oil, gas, or electricity.
 While buying a new unit, consider purchasing the same kind of furnace to avoid high installation costs.
 If you decide to change the type of furnace you use, discuss your options with a heating contractor.

 While electric furnaces are more energy-efficient and less expensive, gas furnaces use more energy but heat your home more quickly.
 The cost of installation also differs for both.
 The former is also easier to maintain and involves lesser safety risks.
 On the other hand, the gas furnace uses natural gas as fuel, which is cheaper than electricity.
 Weigh all the pros and cons before selecting the right type of furnace for your house.

 Have queries regarding furnace service in Redding, CA?
-Air-O Service is here to help!
+Air-O Service the best HVAC repair in Redding CA is here to help!
 Call (530) 221-4691 for assistance with all your furnace-related problems.
-Our trained HVAC technicians offer the best furnace repair and replacement service in Redding, Anderson, Cottonwood, CA, and Surrounding Areas.
+Our trained HVAC technicians offer the best furnace repair in Redding CA and heating repair in Redding CA, Anderson, Cottonwood, CA, and Surrounding Areas.